AAA Calls To Suspend Sale Of New Ethanol Fuel

 AAA has warned against potential damage that a new blend of gasoline could do to some engines.
 And the warning has started a fight over renewable fuels and the future of what we put in our gas tanks.

 The fuel is called E15 — named for the percentage of ethanol in the blend.
 Most of the gas that's sold in the U.S. has about 10 percent ethanol in it.

-EVARTS: A lot of automakers who have said that they will not honor warranties for cars running on E15 even among the cars that the EPA says can run it.
+The Environmental Protection Agency has certified that all vehicles from 2001 and newer can run on E15.
+But, says Eric Evarts with Consumer Reports, many automakers "have said that they will not honor warrantees for cars running on E15, even among the cars that the EPA says can run it."

-GLINTON: That's because many automakers are worried that the new mix of fuel can damage the fuel lines in your car over time, in steps AAA, the motor club.
+That's because many automakers are worried that the new mix of fuel can damage the fuel lines in your car over time.

-GLINTON: AAA wants to suspend sales of E15 gasoline.
-The group surveyed its members and 95 percent of them didn't know what it was.
-Again, Bob Darbelnet.
+AAA wants to suspend sales of E15 gasoline.
+The group surveyed its members, and 95 percent of them didn't know what it was.

-GLINTON: Bob Dinneen is CEO of the Renewable Fuels Association, an ethanol industry trade group.
-Dinneen points out that E15 is available in only a handful of gas stations.
-He says there is plenty of time to educate drivers about the new fuel.
+Bob Dinneen, CEO of the Renewable Fuels Association, an ethanol industry trade group, points out that E15 is available in only a handful of gas stations.
+He says there's plenty of time to educate drivers about the new fuel.